ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 				get the source step of the route

 				if the source step is a business step

+					if the source step has one input and that input has a value of 'untraversable'

+						set the route status to 'untraversable'

-					if the source step is actualised with a date in the past or today
+					otherwise if the source step is actualised with a date in the past or today

 						set the route status to TRUE